expressyoona/LeetcodePython/README.md

 # LeetcodePython
-Some exercise doesn't have in list Algorithm exam.
+Some exercise doesn't have on the list Algorithm exam.